tschneidereit/typed-objects-explainer/core.md

 As you can see from the diagram, the typed object `line1` doesn't actually store any data itself.
-Instead, it is simply a pointer into a backing store (an `ArrayBuffer`, same as for typed arrays) that contains the data itself.
+Instead, it is simply a pointer into a backing store that contains the data itself.

 *Efficiency note:* The spec has been designed so that, most of the time, engines only have to create the backing buffer object and not